Flower Street Lofts Downtown Los Angeles 1130 South Flower Street, 90015

 Behind these first-of-their-kind lofts are the two leading urban development teams; the Lee Group (Grand Lofts, Sky Lofts, and Bay City Lofts); and the Cim Group (Santa Monica Third Street Promenade, historic Gas Company Lofts, Old Town Pasadena, and the Gas Lamp district in downtown San Diego).
 In 2006, the two developers opened the Ralph’s supermarket, downtown’s first in over 50 years, just two blocks north.

-The Flower Street Lofts has received numerous design awards and recognitions, including two Golden Nugget awards and the 2004 architectural award winner by the Los Angeles Business Council.
+The Flower Street Lofts has received numerous design awards and recognition, including two Golden Nugget awards and the 2004 architectural award winner by the Los Angeles Business Council.

 The United Parcels Service (UPS) building was built in 1936 and serviced Central City (downtown Los Angeles) and the surrounding neighborhoods for over forty years.
 Originally only three-stories high (Flower Street Lofts features a new fourth floor penthouse level constructed on top of the existing structure), the building was the main distribution source for all packages coming into Los Angeles, as well as the garage for their famous brown trucks. it also housed the executive offices for the West Coast division and their main accounting department.